stevenbarragan/universal/language_definition.md

 not true is false

 1    eq     1     is true
-true not eq false is true
+1    not eq 1     is false
 true and    false is false
 true or     false is true
-true xor    true  is false
 ```

 ## String